rsfetch/rsfetch/README.md

 2. If you plan to help, note that indentation is done with 4 spaces.
 It used to be tabs, but I have been told that spaces are the preferred indentation in the Rust community.

-**WARNING**: I've updated a lot of things in this, so things are GUARANTEED to be broken for other people.
-Please report bugs you find.

 ### Requirements
 - `mpd + mpc` for the music info.
 (Completely optional, as music info is turned off by default.)